-These 5 photography tips to consider not only for real estate photography but for doing post cards, any business presentation, social media marketing, etc. When It comes to professional real estate photos, it is the beautiful image that sells the listing.
+These 5 photography tips to consider not only for real estate photography but for doing postcards, any business presentation, social media marketing, etc. When It comes to professional real estate photos, it is the beautiful image that sells the listing.
 It plays a big role to get any home sold and sold faster.
 Yet, so many real estate agents neglect to hire a professional or at least learn how to take better real estate photography on their own.
 Though it seems simple and easy, shooting real estate can be one of the most complicated situations to shoot.
 That’s why we built these tips to get your real estate photos better.
 Your work is sure to improve in no time!
 Always remember that blurry iPhone photos should never make the cut when trying to do real estate listings.

 1. Declutter your real estate

 Professional real estate agents will always tell you that most buyers want to imagine themselves in your home.
 That’s why it is very important to leave space and not leave personal items lying around the home.
 Make sure to take away unnecessary things, pictures of yourself and your family.
 Instead of covering things get rid of them.
 Make sure when beginning to prep your rooms, start with the kitchen and take away all appliances.
-You can organize them in the kitchen closet afterwards.
+You can organize them in the kitchen closet afterward.

 2. Real estate photo angles

 Every piece of real estate will have different angles that work better compared to others.
 But, as a general rule of thumb try to position yourself in the corners of each room.
 Always remember to keep your camera level and square with the wall.
 You can either handhold the camera or position it on a tripod.
 You can produce high-quality images by shooting from the corners of the room for many reasons.
 First, it created leading lines that will draw the prospects into the image.
-Secondly, shooting from the corners makes the room look bigger that it may appear in person.
+Secondly, shooting from the corners makes the room look bigger than it may appear in person.
 Lastly, shooting your image this way is a great way of getting vertical lines and on a level horizon.
 You can attract more buyers to your listings by following these simple rules, making for an easier sell!

 3. Real estate Lightroom presets